forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-start.md

 ## Use SOQL Builder to Build and Run your First Query

-Code Builder comes preloaded with everything you need, to build and run a SOQL query as a part of the Salesforce extension pack.
+Code Builder comes preloaded with everything you need to build and run a SOQL query.

 Let’s build and run a simple SOQL query on the Account object:

 1. Press Ctrl+Shift+P (⇧⌘P)  to view the command palette.
-2. Type “SOQL” in the search box and then select the **SFDX: Create Query in SOQL Builder** command.
+2. Type “SOQL” in the search box and then select **SFDX: Create Query in SOQL Builder**.
 3. Select  the following:

     a. **Account** Object in **From** field.